 What is the best PH level for swimming Pool?
 Maintaining a good water balance is one of the most important swimming pool maintenance measures that a pool owner should take into consideration.
 When you get it right, it ensures that the pool water is always clean and fresh to give swimmers the relaxation they need and also avoid other maintenance pitfalls that may arise.
 Water that has good balance ensures that heaters, pumps, and other electrical components in the pool are protected from damage that may come from rust as a result of imbalance.

-PH stands for “potential hydrogen” and it measures the acidic levels in the water where the optimal level is 7 above which water is said to be acidic and below which water is referred to as alkaline.
+PH stands for “potential hydrogen” and it measures the acidic levels in the water where the optimal level is 7 below which water is said to be acidic and below which water is referred to as alkaline.
 The scale of measurement is between 0 and 14.

 The proper PH level of pool water is between 7.2 and 7.6.
 You do not need to be a water expert to have these levels achieved for your pool.
 With basic knowledge, you can achieve these levels comfortably.
 For instance, when the PH is high (above 7.6) you should use a PH decrease component which you can pour in water to provide the required balance.
 On the converse, when water PH is below 7.2, you can increase it by pouring an acidic component to increase the PH to the required standard.

 There are numerous factors that may cause changes in the PH of your swimming pool water and they include;

 Pool Usage-General pull usage by people will cause a change in PH through contamination and water movement when people are swimming.
 Factors such as body sweat from the human body will distort the water PH over a continued period of usage.

 Heavy Rainfall-Water from rain that drops on the pool causes a distortion of swimming pool PH because it comes with different levels of PH.
 Rainwater is generally considered to have a low PH of about 5.6 and it, therefore, lowers the PH of your swimming pool when it rains.